Studying herbalism as a Christian comes with unique challenges. Learn how to to find the best ways to study while also honoring your faith.

 There are many options that fall in this category, but two you might consider are:

-- The Herbal Academy of New England, mentioned previously, offers multiple herb study programs at various levels.
+- The Herbal Academy, mentioned previously, offers multiple herb study programs at various levels.
 They combine traditional knowledge with modern research, so you get a well-rounded approach to herbalism.
 Many Christians have enjoyed their studies with this school and I’ve enjoyed the short courses I’ve gone through.

 - Michael Moore (the herbalist, not the film producer) taught many of today’s practicing herbalists.
 Before he passed away, he chose to offer his Southwest School of Botanical Medicine program for free online.
 You can access the program by registering here.

 Study with an Herb School or Herbalist Contrary to Christianity